contraband/autopilot/README.md

 2. The new application is pushed to `<APP-NAME>` (assuming that the name has not been changed in the manifest).
-It binds to the same routes as the old application and traffic begins to be load-balanced between the two applications.
+It binds to the same routes as the old application (due to them being defined in the manifest) and traffic begins to be load-balanced between the two applications.

 3. The old application is deleted along with its route mappings.
 All traffic now goes to the new application.